Alexandra Andreevna Voeikova: Marriage and children

 In November 1813, at the invitation of Zhukovsky, his friend Alexander Voeykov (1779-1839) arrived in Muratovo.
 Despite his outward unattractiveness, Voeikov made an impression on Ekaterina Afanasyevna and especially on Alexandra Andreevna.
 A participant in the Patriotic War, he told fascinating stories and had a mocking mindset.
 Seeing the lovely 18-year-old Alexandra whom Vigel compared with Sylphide and Undine, the writer (he was already thirty-five by this time), wooed her.
 Zhukovsky also supported this marriage.
 Long in love with Maria Protasova, the poet hoped for Voeikov's help in receiving blessings from the girls' mother.
 Alexandra's older sister also persuaded her to marry Voeikov.

 The wedding took place on July 14, 1814, in the Podzavalovskaya church.
 To provide his niece with a dowry, Zhukovsky sold his village.
 On the occasion of the wedding, Zhukovsky gave her the ballad "Svetlana".
 He also sought a professorial position for Voeikov at the University of Tartu.
 The newlyweds left with Ekaterina Afanasyevna and Maria for Tartu.

 Alexandra's married life turned out to be very unhappy.
 Soon after the wedding, Voeikov made life unbearable not only for his wife, but also for his mother-in-law and sister-in-law.
 Ekaterina Afanasyevna wrote to her relative Avdotya Kireevskaya in 1816:"You know my true affection for Voeikov, you saw my treatment of him, my tender solicitude to hide his shortcomings in front of others, I definitely thought of him as a son, as you are of Vanichka.
 What am I locked up with? hate, yes! precisely, in all the power of the word; he not only says that he hates me, no, he cannot see me calmly.
 And he is Sasha's husband, Dunyasha; What does she endure?"Nikolai Grech noted in his memoirs:"He owed his entire existence to his incomparable wife, beautiful, intelligent, educated and kind Alexandra Andreevna, who was his martyr, who became a victim of this vile monster."Zhukovsky's hopes for Voeikov's intercession did not come true either.
 Trying to earn the favor of Ekaterina Afanasyevna, he completely went over to her side.
 In addition, Maria was subjected to ridicule and bullying in his house.
 In her diary, she wrote in November 1815:"I made up my mind to run away from home somewhere.
 Perhaps Voeikov will take pity on the misfortune of mother and Sasha - having lost me, they will be unhappy.
 We went on visits; at this time Voeikov promised mamaenka to kill Moyer, Zhukovsky, and then stab himself to death.
 After supper he was drunk again.
 Mom's vomiting is violent, and my throat is constantly bleeding.
 Voeikov laughs at me, saying that the reason for this is passion, that I also spat blood when I gathered for Zhukovsky."In 1817, Maria Protasova married a professor at the University of Dorpat named Johann Moyer and moved with her mother to her husband's house.

-Alexandra and Alexander has the following children:
+Alexandra and Alexander had the following children: